 KPMG to pay $50 mln for using stolen data, exam fraud -U.S. SEC

-KPMG admitted to the SEC's allegations and agreed to hire an independent consultant to assess the firm's ethics and integrity controls, as well as its compliance related to abuse of the exams issued by the Public Company Accounting Oversight Board, the SEC said in a statement.
+KPMG also said it would also hire an independent consultant to assess the firm's ethics and integrity controls as well as its compliance, the SEC said in a statement.